Uncyclopedia

+(a reference to Wikimedia Commons) and an off-shoot wiki by the name of "Illogicopedia".

 Various styles of humor are used as vehicles for parody, from pointed satire to light sarcasm, along with structured in-jokes and frequent non sequiturs.
 The site has attracted media attention for its articles on controversial subjects including religion, prominent people, places, politics, and pseudoscience.

 Many Uncyclopedia articles contain graphics with a link to the corresponding Wikipedia article; Uncyclopedia often denotes the corresponding Wikipedia article to its content as being listed "for those without comedic tastes", and Wikipedia's article written by "so-called experts".